 - Production Systems: general crop production

-Recent research in Alaska has shown that peonies for cut–flower production is a viable northern agricultural product.
-Some of the limiting factors on Polar Peonies' farm are the varied spring thaw, unpredictable early fall frosts and cold soils.
-This project used high tunnels in a field production setting to gather information on extending both the spring and fall seasons, as well as warming the soils.
-Potentially, this technology could allow production of peonies on cold soils or in micro-climate areas that are marginally too cold for successful peony production.
-This project addressed several of the limiting factors with the use of high tunnels in the following manner:
+Recent research in Alaska has shown that peonies for cut flower production is a viable northern agricultural product.
+Some of the limiting factors on Polar Peonies' farm are the varied spring thaw, unpredictable early fall frosts, and cold soils.
+This project will use high tunnels in a field production setting to gather information on extending both the spring and fall seasons as well as warming the soils.
+Potentially, this technology could allow production of peonies on cold soils or in micro-climate areas that are just a little colder than is optimal for the best peony production.

 *attempt to increase overall growing season length to potentially allow production on colder, more northern sites, thereby providing alternative agricultural crop choices in other parts of the state which may now have marginal agriculture production.

 Identify the value of using high tunnels in field-grown peony production.
-To meet this objective we:

 6. Monitor diseases by sampling and doing surveys in plot areas.